duncantl/CodeAnalysis/Topics/topics.md

 ### Functions

-1. Refactoring functions to smaller, more modular functions.
-Finding blocks that seem logically separate.
-Can use CodeDepends to block functions.
-Similar to parallelism.
+1. Refactoring functions to smaller, more modular functions
-1. [Mostly done] [Duncan] Extract functions defined inside functions that do not modify the shared variables.
+1. [LAST] [Nick] Extract functions defined inside functions that do not modify the shared variables.
 To allow testing.
-   See Topics/extractFuns/.
-   (DTL: I needed this for another purpose so implemented it.
-We had it as LAST, but different considerations arose.)
 1. [basics done] findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun.
    See explorations/findGlobals.R.
 (Nick: also done in rstatic, see [here](https://github.com/nick-ulle/rstatic/blob/master/R/collapse_namespaces.R)) and also recognizes fun in lapply(x, fun)  as  function and not a variable.
-1. Later, grow our findGlobals() to  a) [done] (see getGlobals) descend into nested function definitions and thus handle closures correctly, b) identify variables that are used before being defined.
-Issues with conditional evaluation.
+1. Later, grow our findGlobals() to  a) descend into nested function definitions and thus handle closures correctly, b) identify variables that are used before being defined.
 2. Rewrite functions to make explicit dependence on global variables, ie:
 ```{R}
 f = function(x) x + y